 Defining what is actually a “weed” can be tricky.
 For one gardener, a wild species is welcome, whereas another homeowner will criticize the same plant.
-In the case of Star of Bethlehem, the plant is an escaped species that has colonized the northern U.S. and Canada.
+In the case of star of Bethlehem (Ornithogalum umbellatum), the plant is an escaped species that has colonized the northern U.S. and Canada.

 About Star of Bethlehem Weeds